 Best route at this range

-The NEET qualifying cutoff for management quota in private colleges is typically 50th percentile for General, 40th for SC/ST/OBC.
-Most 400+ scorers meet this minimum.
+The NEET qualifying cutoff for management quota in private colleges is percentile-based: 50th percentile for General/EWS and 40th percentile for SC/ST/OBC.
+In NEET 2026 (result declared 16 July 2026), NTA's qualifying range is 715-213 marks for General/EWS (50th percentile) and 212-177 for OBC/SC/ST (40th percentile) — minimum qualifying marks of 213 and 177 respectively (2025: 144/720 and 113/720).
 The actual seat allocation depends on the college's internal merit list across management quota applicants — which is where counselling strategy matters.

 Karnataka has the largest pool of management quota MBBS seats in India, making it the most practical option for students scoring 400-550.
 Colleges like Rajarajeswari Medical College, MS Ramaiah, JSS Mysuru, KS Hegde Mangalore, and KMC Manipal/Mangalore all have management quota seats available through FindUrCollege's counselling network.